miaoyanlearningcode/CarND-Advanced-Lane-Lines/report.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in cell 12.
+First, I know the road width is usually 3.7m and I checked the road width in image, which is 503 pixels.
+And assume the lenght of dash line is 3.0 meter and in image, the length is 185 pixels.
+So in x direction, meter per pixel is 0.00735 and in y direction, meter per pixel is 0.0162.

+Knowing this, transfer the data of left markings from image to the real world and polyfit again to get the parameters of polymonial.
+Then use the equation given in the class to calcuate the curvature.

+For the offset of center, calcuate the center of left lane and right lane in image.
+The offset in image is `(center of image) - (center of lane found)` and multiply this result with meter per pixel in x direciton.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in cell 13.
-Last step, apply inverse matrix to transfer bird angle image to the original image and draw lines on it.
+It is the last step.
+Apply inverse matrix to transfer bird angle image to the original image and draw lines on it.
 Here is the result:

 ![alt_text][image9]